How to Get Recruited

 Committing to a College

-More and more high school athletes are making verbal committments to colleges.
-However, these verbal committments are not a guarantee.
+More and more high school athletes are making verbal commitments to colleges.
+However, these verbal commitments are not a guarantee.
 Only the signing of a National Letter of Intent guarantees the student athlete financial aid at the chosen institution for 1 academic year, and the student-athlete agrees to attend that institution full-time for 1 academic year